rustiiiiiii/CytoAutoCluster_Infosys_Internship_Oct2024/README.md

   Perform clustering on the dataset.

 ## 3. Launch Gradio Interface
    Execute the relevant cells in the **ENCODER_AND_GRADIO.ipynb** notebook to launch the Gradio interface for real-time data exploration and clustering visualization.

+---
 ## Results
-## Key Metrics:
+**Key Metrics:**

-    Adjusted Rand Index (ARI): **~0.85**
+**Adjusted Rand Index (ARI): **~0.85****

   Indicates strong alignment with the ground truth labels.

-    Silhouette Score: **0.74**
+**Silhouette Score: **0.74****

   Demonstrates well-separated and compact clusters.

-    Reconstruction Loss (MSE):
+**Reconstruction Loss (MSE):**

   Low reconstruction loss confirms the autoencoder's effectiveness.

+**Accuracy:0.932**

 ## Visual Insights:
 ## PCA:
 2D and 3D plots reveal distinct clustering patterns.
 ## t-SNE:
 Highlights natural grouping tendencies in low-dimensional space.

+---
-## Repository Structure
+Repository Structure
+        ```plaintext

             main/
-├── Mohana/                        # Supporting folder for custom scripts or files ├── CytoAutoClusterCode.docx       # Detailed documentation and project notes ├── ENCODER_AND_GRADIO.ipynb       # Jupyter notebook combining encoder training and Gradio interface ├── README.md                      # Project documentation (this file)
+            ├── Mohana/                        # Supporting folder for custom scripts or files
+            ├── CytoAutoClusterCode.docx       # Detailed documentation and project notes
+            ├── ENCODER_AND_GRADIO.ipynb       # Jupyter notebook combining encoder training and Gradio interface
+            ├── README.md                      # Project documentation (this file)
-├── cytoAutoCluster_BeforeEncoder.ipynb  # Notebook for initial data exploration and preprocessing ├── LICENSE                        # Licensing information for the project Contribution
+            ├── cytoAutoCluster_BeforeEncoder.ipynb  # Notebook for initial data exploration and preprocessing
+            ├── LICENSE                        # Licensing information for the project

+---
+**Contribution**

+We welcome contributions!
+Follow these steps:
+1. Fork the repository.
+2. Create a feature branch:
+    ```bash
+      git checkout -b feature-name
+3. Commit your changes and open a pull request.
+---
+**License**

+This project is licensed under the MIT License.
+See LICENSE for details.

+**Acknowledgments**

+Dataset: Levine32Dimensional dataset sourced from Kaggle.
+Frameworks and Libraries: TensorFlow, Scikit-learn, Gradio, Matplotlib, Pandas, NumPy.